x

 Lennard Kämna

 Lennard Kämna is a professional bike-rider from Germany.
-Lennard Kämna is contracted at BORA-hansgrohe and was born on September 9 1996.
+Lennard Kämna is contracted at Lidl-Trek and was born on September 9 1996.
 Lennard Kämna weighs 65 kg and is 181 cm long.
 More info on Lennard Kämna will be avaialbe soon.
 Please take look at the skills of Lennard Kämna at the rider-card at this page, those will be updated daily.

 Current scores of Lennard Kämna